-This summary provides information for bidding, spending and contracting activities for FY17.
+This summary provides information for bidding, spending and contracting activities for FY18.

 A chart showing the dollar amount of contracts by business sector.

-Budgeted versus actual procurement expenditures for the past five years.
+Purchase order authorized versus actual expenditures for the past five years.

 The City of La Porte issues a variety of long-term debt instruments in order to acquire and/or construct major capital facilities and equipment for governmental and business-type activities.
 These instruments include general obligation bonds, certificates of obligation and revenue bonds.
 Future ad valorem tax revenues, water and sewer system revenues or liens on property and equipment secure these debt obligations.